Gabighz/Digital-Aristotle/CONTRIBUTING.md

 ## Submit bug reports or feature requests

 Just use the GitHub issue tracker to submit your bug reports and feature requests.
-If you are submitting a bug report, please follow the template, that will automatically be inserted into the issue text field.